arifmohammedpf/Exam-Management/README.md

 Developed for Exam Cell Department in KMEA Engineering College, Edathala.

 Platform : Visual Studio 2017 (C#)
-Nuget packages used : ExcelDataReader, ExcelDataReader.DataSet
+Nuget packages used : *ExcelDataReader*, *ExcelDataReader.DataSet*
-COM Reference used : Microsoft.Office.Interop.Excel
+COM Reference used : *Microsoft.Office.Interop.Excel*

 This application mainly focus on the Seating Arrangement for Univeristy and Series Exams.